Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_trees.md

 Trees will need to be defined using custom structures.
 It is technically possible to use configured features (how normal trees generate), but the sapling drops become more complex.
 This will only outline the process using structures.
 Refer to the `worldgen`, `tags`, and `structures` folder of the example pack to set up custom structures.

 ### Leaf Markers
-The most important thing for custom trees to be usable with this datapack is to add leaf markers to your trees.
+The most important thing for custom trees to be usable with this data pack is to add leaf markers to your trees.
 Leaf markers must be created with the `gm4_tree_leaf` tag and an additional identifier tag:
 ```mcfunction
 summon marker ~ ~ ~ {Tags:["gm4_tree_leaf","LEAF_IDENTIFIER_TAG"]}
 ```